Assured Income for the Severely Handicapped (AISH)

 Financial and health benefits for eligible Albertans with a permanent medical condition that prevents them from earning a living.

-- create a one-year grace period, upon receipt of an inheritance, insurance settlement or other lump sum payment, to establish a trust or transfer funds to another exempt asset
+- if AISH recipients receive an inheritance or lump sum payment, they have one year to set up a trust or transfer those funds to an exempt asset

 - You have a medical condition that substantially limits your ability to earn a living.